Neuromuscular Medicine Fellowship

 - A social worker from the multidisciplinary ALS Association and MDA clinics

-- Fellows are involved in the design, conduct and result interpretation of studies with close faculty supervision with direct longitudinal involvement throughout the year in all KU Medical Center investigator-initiated studies and in other neuromuscular research studies.
+- Design, conduct and interpret results of studies with close faculty supervision with direct longitudinal involvement throughout the year in all KU Medical Center investigator-initiated studies and in other neuromuscular research studies.

-- During this rotation each fellow works in conjunction with the neuromuscular research faculty to gain knowledge in neuromuscular research trials; endpoint measures; and their applications, benefits and limitations.
+- Work in conjunction with the neuromuscular research faculty to gain knowledge in neuromuscular research trials; endpoint measures; and their applications, benefits and limitations.

 During this training experience, we cover a variety of neuromuscular medicine topics using a combination of educational activities.